yugabyte/yugabyte-db/docs/content/latest/api/ycql/type_text.md

 ---
-title: TEXT
+title: TEXT data type [YCQL]
 summary: String of Unicode characters
 headerTitle: TEXT type
-description: TEXT data type is used to specify data of a string of unicode characters.
+description: Use the TEXT data type to specify data of a string of Unicode characters.
 menu:
   latest:
     parent: api-cassandra